 Koins entered this part of Kenya building schools, and we continue to enlarge our area of operations and the number of educational buildings.
 We constructed the first Koins building in 2003, replacing a dilapidated mud hut with dirt floors.
 That kindergarten structure was torn down and replaced with a simple cement block building, cement floors, and chairs for sitting instead of rocks.
 Enrollment tripled in size in a matter of days.

-In 2011 our 28th structure was built within the Koins Service Area.
+With donations from CrossFit and their Affiliates 12 new classrooms will be added in 2013 bringing the total of new classrooms added to over 40 within the Koins Service Area.
 We house more than 7,000 students within our schools and child development centers for younger children.
 We have proven that if you provide an environment for learning, the children will come to participate.

 Koins has seen a variety of needs come from the tremendous growth of our schools.
 For our Secondary School it’s better for the young ladies to remain close to the school instead of walking great distances in the dark to their homes.
 Through the Lauren E. Mulkey foundation, Linda Mulkey saw to it that the young ladies of the Mnyenzeni Secondary School had a comfortable and secure home away from home.
 The Lauren E. Mulkey dormitory (known as the The L.E.M.) was completed in 2008.
 Linda Mulkey provided this facility in memory of her only daughter who was killed in an automobile accident in 2007.
 This dorm now provides a happy living space for 88 of our Mnyenzeni Secondary School girls.
 The old dorm was very cramped and decrepit, and in need of repairs.